Indian retail's real problem isn't the last mile. See where the cost hides

 Yoast offers a solid free plan for smaller ecommerce stores.
 At the same time, Premium and dedicated eCommerce SEO tools (like WooCommerce SEO) are paid plans starting around $19 per month or roughly $118–$178 per year.

 Google Trends brings something different to the table: visibility into how interest in a topic rises and falls over time across regions.
 For eCommerce stores, this helps you time campaigns, build content marketing around genuine demand, and validate which product ideas are worth pursuing before you commit budgets.
+It is also a practical tool for spotting emerging ecommerce trends early, giving your content team a head start on competitors.

 Key features